 A person conducting a business or undertaking alone or with others, whether or not for profit or gain.
 A PCBU can be a sole trader, a partnership, company, unincorporated association or government department of public authority.

-JCU can choose to engage another PCBU as the Principal Contractor authorising it to have management and control of the workplace and to discharge the duties of a principal contractor for a Construction Project (>$250,000).
+JCU can choose to engage, under contract, another PCBU as the Principal Contractor authorising it to have management and control of the workplace and to discharge the duties of a principal contractor for a Construction Project (>$250,000).

 Senior Officer, of a Person Conducting a Business or Undertaking

 (a) If the person is a corporation—an executive officer of the corporation; or

 (b) otherwise—the holder of an executive position (however described) in relation to the person who makes, or takes part in making, decisions affecting all, or a substantial part, of the person’s functions;

 (c) As per Work Health and Safety Act 2011 34A.

 This is a PCBU that enters into a contract with a contractor or Principal Contractor to undertake specified work.